UNSW-ZZSC9020/GitHub/README.md

 This line could be merged automatically.
 There was no change here either
 <<<<<<< current:sample.txt
 Merges are too hard.
-This change was on the 'merged into' branch
+This change was on the ‘merged into’ branch
 =======
 Merges are easy.
-This change was made on the 'merged' branch
+This change was made on the ‘merged’ branch
 >>>>>>> target:sample.txt
 This is another line that could be merged automatically
 ```

-This above example could be solved in many ways, one way would be to just use the changes made on the target branch and delete those made on the current branch.
-Once we have decided, we just need to remove the syntax.
+The above example could be solved in many ways.
+One way would be to use the changes made on the target branch and delete those made on the current branch.
+Once we have decided, we need to remove the syntax.
 The resolved file would be as follows

 ```
 This line could be merged automatically.
 There was no change here either
 Merges are easy.
-This change was made on the 'merged' branch This is another line that could be merged automatically
+This change was made on the ‘merged’ branch This is another line that could be merged automatically
 ```

-We would then just commit the resolved file and the merge conflict is finished!
+We would then commit the resolved file, and the merge conflict is finished!

 1. Open the HelloWorld.md file and decide which change you want to keep
 2. Remove the merge conflict syntax
 3. Add, commit and push the resolved merge conflict

+# What is next?

+Now that you understand git and GitHub, clone the [course repository](https://github.com/UNSW-ZZSC9020/project) and access the data to start working on your project.

 # Other resources

 There are many resources online about Git and GitHub.
-Many IDEs (Integrated Development Environments) have integration with Git in their interfaces, and using Git becomes simple as clicking in a button.
+Many IDEs (Integrated Development Environments) have integration with Git in their interfaces, and using Git becomes simple as clicking a button.
 However, it is good to know what happens behind the interface.

 We are some additional resources online: